 Benetick Kabua Maddison

-Project Specialist, Youth and
+Project Specialist, Climate and Nuclear Issues, and Education

 Program Assistant, Women's Program

 Kristina Stege, International Liaison and Cultural Advisor

 MEI Board of Directors

 Jessica A. Schwartz, Ph.D., Cofounder and Intercultural Advisor